oktaytuncay/Kubernetes/kubernetes.md

 Typical responsibilities include retry logic upon a request failure, security concerns like providing authentication or authorization, or monitoring latency or resource usage.

-Lets assume, We want to implement rate-limiting functionality for HTTP(S) calls to an external service.
+Let's assume, We want to implement rate-limiting functionality for HTTP(S) calls to an external service.
 For example, the requirements for the rate limiter could say that an application can only make a maximum of 5 calls every 15 minutes.

 Instead of coupling the rate-limiting logic to the application code, it will be provided by an ambassador container.